RodrigoDePLopes/pyasciiart/README.md

 ## Development Status

 This project is currently in its early stages of development.
 However, it has unlimited potential!

+**Note:** This project has only been tested on Windows 11.
+Compatibility with other operating systems has not yet been verified.
+If you encounter any issues, please submit a Pull Request or open an Issue.

 ## Contributing